ritaturk/xenko-docs/manual/getting-started/positioning-entities.md

 1. Select an entity.
 2. Select the Translation gizmo.
-3. Click the center of the Translation gizmo.
+3. Left-click and drag the center of the Translation gizmo to move the entity over all 3 axes.
-   You can now drag the entity horizontally, vertically, and diagonally.

 You can perform multiple scaling over all 3 axes by clicking the center of the Scale gizmo.